Share

 Frequently Asked Questions

-Last updated: February 2026.
-Information sourced from the Oregon CCB Consumer Tools page.
+Last updated: April 2026.
+Information sourced from the Oregon CCB Consumer Tools page and the official CCB Guide to Hiring a Contractor.

 Before You Hire